Broadband

 Resetting TCP/IP to Default

-Resetting your computer’s Internet Protocol (TCP/IP) settings to default can solve some browsing issues, particularly if your default gateway address is shown as beginning with “169.254”.
-Select one of the links below to jump to a query:
+A TCP/IP reset can fix some browsing issues, particularly if your modem's default gateway address is starting with “169.254”.
+Select one of the links below to jump to a query: TCP/IP Reset in Windows TCP/IP Reset in macOS

 Manually Setting DNS Server